Explore health content from A to Z.

 I need information about...

-Joel Allison is president and chief executive officer of Baylor Health Care System (BHCS) in Dallas.
-His primary responsibility is to help Baylor attain its vision “to be trusted as the best place to give and receive safe, compassionate, quality health care”.
-To do so, Allison continues developing Baylor as a patient-focused health care delivery system and clinical enterprise that offers prevention and wellness, physician, outpatient, acute hospital and other services that are geographically dispersed yet efficient and fully-coordinated.
-He maintains a focus on providing quality, safe patient care that can be measured and reported.
-He also places a renewed focus on medical education and health care research and continues to collaborate with physicians in the design and development of BHCS.
+Joel Allison is chief executive officer of Baylor Health Care System (BHCS) and Baylor Scott & White Health, a fully integrated health care system headquartered in Dallas, Texas, providing services to a network of acute care hospitals and related health care entities.
+His primary responsibility is to help Baylor Scott & White attain its vision “to be trusted as the most trusted name in giving and receiving safe, quality, compassionate health care.”
+To do so, Allison oversees a leadership team that will continue to develop Baylor Scott & White as a patient-focused health care delivery system and clinical enterprise that offers prevention and wellness, physician, outpatient, acute hospital and other services that are geographically dispersed yet efficient and fully-coordinated.
+He maintains a focus on providing quality, safe patient care that can be measured and reported and places a strong emphasis on medical education and health care research, as well as the collaboration with physicians in the design and development of an integrated delivery system.

 Allison is a Fellow of the American College of Healthcare Executives.
-Nationally, he serves on the Healthcare Leadership Council, the Joint Commission Board of Commissioners and he is also a member of the United Surgical Partners, International board.
-In addition, he serves on numerous state and local boards; including his appointment by Governor Rick Perry to the Texas Institute of Health Care Quality and Efficiency Board, the Baylor University Board of Regents, Texas Association of Voluntary Hospitals, Healthcare Coalition of Texas, Dallas Citizens Council, Dallas Education Foundation and the Denison Forum on Truth and Culture.
+Nationally, he serves on the Healthcare Leadership Council and is a member of the United Surgical Partners, International board.
+In addition, he serves on numerous state and local boards; including his appointment by Governor Rick Perry to the Texas Institute of Health Care Quality and Efficiency Board, the Baylor University Board of Regents, Texas Association of Voluntary Hospitals, Texas Care Alliance, Dallas Citizens Council and the Denison Forum on Truth and Culture.
 He is also a past chairman of the United Way of Metropolitan Dallas Board, the Dallas Regional Chamber Board and the Dallas Citizens Council Board.

-Today, through his leadership role with BHCS, Allison continues to fulfill his life-long mission to help lead an organization that combines ministry and health care in its mission statement and day-to-day operations.
+Today, through his leadership role with BHCS and Baylor Scott & White, Allison continues to fulfill his life-long mission to help lead an organization that combines ministry and health care in its mission statement and day-to-day operations.

 Joel and his wife Diane have a daughter, two sons and six grandchildren.